edinel/recipes/_recipes/Kali_Dal.md

 ---

 I made dal!
 Without cream!
-It turned out well, so I'm writing down what I did.
+It turned out well, so I'm writing down what I did. and didn't do.